Shopping & Sourcing Guide · Updated June 2026

 800+

 ThriftBins has manually verified 800+ liquidation bin store locations across all 50 states, with exact addresses, hours, daily pricing schedules, and restock days.
-Many small independent stores don't appear on Google Maps, making a verified directory essential before your first trip.
+Many small independent stores never make it onto Google Maps, which makes a verified directory worth checking before a first trip.

 Behind the Scenes: The Retail and Liquidation Market in 2026

-The secondary market is no longer a niche.
-Driven by rising primary retail prices, persistent e-commerce return volumes, and a generational shift toward sustainable spending, the global pre-owned and liquidation sectors have reached scale that rivals traditional retail channels.
+The secondary market has scaled well past niche status in 2026, driven by rising primary retail prices, persistent e-commerce return volumes, and a generational shift toward sustainable spending.
+The pre-owned and liquidation sectors now reach a scale that rivals traditional retail channels.

 $5.6T